Killiana Heymans

 Killiana Heymans (born 24 January 1997) is a Dutch athlete specialising in the pole vault.
 She represented her country at the 2019 World Championships in Doha without qualifying for the final.
 In addition, she finished fourth at the 2019 European U23 Championships.

-Her personal bests in the event are 4.51 metres outdoors (Cologne 2019) and 4.46 metres indoors (Sandnes 2019).
+Heymans' personal bests in the event are 4.51 metres outdoors (Cologne 2019) and 4.46 metres indoors (Sandnes 2019).